jmcnamara/polars_excel_writer/examples/Readme.md

 * `write_excel_set_worksheet_name.rs` - An example of writing a Polar Rust dataframe to an Excel file.
 This demonstrates setting the name for the output worksheet.

+* `write_excel_set_zoom.rs` - An example of writing a Polar Rust dataframe to an Excel file.
+This demonstrates setting the worksheet zoom level.

 * `write_excel_time_format.rs` - An example of writing a Polar Rust dataframe to an Excel file.
 This example demonstrates how to change the